Preparing For Braces

 Pain and Discomfort

 It takes up to one week to get accustomed to your braces.
-Initially, your cheeks and tongue will chafe from rubbing against the brackets and bands.
+Initially, your cheeks and tongue will chafe from rubbing against the brackets and bands; apply some orthodontic wax on sharp corners to help ease the initial discomfort.
 Your teeth will also feel sore but you will get used to your braces in a couple of days.
 After each adjustment of the braces, you will also feel some discomfort as your teeth start to move.

 The information provided on this page does not replace information from your healthcare professional.
 Please consult your healthcare professional for more information.

 Subscribe to our mailing list to get the updates to your email inbox...

 5 Second Hospital Avenue, Singapore 168938 +65 6324 8802